- Although monthly bills may seem to be rigidly fixed and inflexible, there are ways to cut many of them down to size.

 Cable TV vs. online options.
 “A lot of folks are looking at cutting cable because the bills are so high,” Komando says.
 This is especially eye-opening when people realize they’re paying for tons of channels they don’t watch.
 On average, people watch a total of about 11 channels, even though most packages include roughly 200 channels to choose from.
 Or you may realize you’re actually not watching much TV at all.

 There are a lot of options now to replace expensive cable TV packages.
 For example, HD antennas that pick up over-the-air broadcasts can extend from as little as a few miles up to 30 miles from the transmission antennae, Komando says.
 Before you buy an antenna, she recommends checking TVfool or a similar service to find out which channels you could get, how far you are from transmitters, how strong their signals are, which direction to point your antenna and other helpful details.

 Streaming gadgets such as Chromecast, AppleTV, Amazon FireTV and Roku connect your TV to the Internet.
-Prices start around $35, but you may be able to find discounts at retailers such as Best Buy when you shop through NEA Click & Save.
+Prices start around $35, but you may be able to find discounts (and earn cash back) at electronics retailers when you shop through NEA Discount Marketplace.